Enjoying College Football While Staying Sober

 Abusing drugs and alcohol at a young age can often lead to a spiraling addiction, even well before college.
 In 2014, prescription drug abuse was highest among teens and young adults.
-Almost 60 percent of surveyed teens and young adults drank alcohol in the month prior to the study.
+Almost 60% of surveyed teens and young adults drank alcohol in the month prior to the study.

 From pregaming to tailgating parties and the pressure to attain the “traditional college experience,” football season comes with numerous temptations for recovering students from falling back into old habits.
 This is especially true in large cities where college football is tremendously popular, such as Houston.

-Staying sober during football season is 100 percent possible.
+Staying sober during football season is 100% possible.
 With a little bit of planning and support from loved ones, you can keep your recovery on a winning streak – and still have a great time cheering on your team.

 Whether you’re attending a tailgate or joining friends at a party, establishing a plan can help you from becoming overwhelmed.
 Having a plan also makes you far less likely to relapse.